-Shoreditch isn’t just about art and coffee.
-Over the last few years, Shoreditch has grown into an excellent shopping destination leaving even the conventional shopping areas of West End behind.
-Everything from big brands and designer boutiques to unique gift shops and indie labels can be found in Shoreditch.
-Here’s our guide to designer houses and local gift stores and obviously, everything that falls in between.
+Shoreditch is about so much more than just art and coffee.
+Over the last few years, Shoreditch has grown into an excellent shopping destination leaving behind even the conventional shopping areas of the West End.

-Old Spitalfields Market: If you want to get your hands on the stuff by upcoming and talented designers, this is the place to go.
+- Old Spitalfields Market: Get your hands on some cutting edge fashion by grabbing works by new and talented designers.
 Located in the heart of the city, this colourful market offers stylish clothes, retro bags, ornaments and everything that is jazzy.
-The market also comes with an organic market hall.
-The market pulls close to 25,000 people on a weekly basis.
-The market combines the touch of old market with the new.
-Brands such as Agnes B, Benefit and Canteen can be found in the market.
-These coexist with individual traders selling interesting and quirky things.
+The market also features an organic market hall and every week the market attracts close to 25,000 people.
+The market brings to the fore brands such as Agnes B, Benefit and Canteen.
+These brands coexist alongside individual traders selling interesting and quirky items.

-Some of the famous stores for clothing in Shoreditch include Beyond Retro, Rokit, Goodhood, Hoxton Boutique, Junky Styling, Ella Doran and E1 Gallery.
+- Hipster boutiques: Some famous clothing stores in Shoreditch include Beyond Retro, Rokit, Goodhood, Hoxton Boutique, Junky Styling, Ella Doran and E1 Gallery.

 - Jewellery shops: When in Shoreditch, the best places to get jewellery are Tatty Devine, Russell Callow, Lara Bohinc 107, NumberNinetyFour, Anna Lovell and Glitterati.

 - Artworks: For all your artsy needs head to Far Global, Columbia Glassworks, Ella Doran and Standpoint Gallery.

 Shoreditch London is a haven for shoppers and the more you explore, the more you find.